Responsible design, technology, and product

-I started my career in 2008 as a Frontend developer in an advertising agency.
-And, although my primary focus since then has been on designing, my web experience has accompanied me throughout my career.
+I started my professional career in 2008 as a Frontend developer in an advertising agency.
+And, although my primary focus since then has been on designing, my technical experience has accompanied me throughout my adventures.

-My eternal curiosity has led me to be interested in how mobile platforms work: their interaction patterns and their more technical ins and outs.
-And that desire to learn helps me better understand the details that make a difference, save my team time, and improve my communication.
+My curiosity has led me to dig into how mobile platforms work: their interaction patterns and their more technical ins and outs.
+And that desire to learn has helped me better understand the details that make a difference, save my team time, and improve my communication.

-I have a great interest in the responsible use of semantic markup, typography, color, and words.
-Mainly because of their potential to be prejudicial or exclude people, and because I know that better results are achieved at all levels if you do things right.
-I try to apply everything I have learned about inclusive design to my work, and I also invest my time in helping raise awareness (in Spanish) about the matter.
+I believe in the responsible use of design, words, and technology.
+Mainly because of their potential to be prejudicial or exclude people, but also because I know that better results are achieved at all levels if you do things right.
+I apply everything I have learned about inclusive design in every new project, and I also invest my time trying to educate others (in Spanish) about the matter.

 Something more personal

-I was born in Costa Rica, but I have been living in Spain since I was four years old.
-I left my city to come to Madrid in 2007 to pursue a professional dream, which hasn’t stopped growing since then.
+I was born in Costa Rica, but I was raised in Castellón, Spain, since I was four years old.
+In 2007, I left my job as a computer technician and moved to Madrid to pursue a professional dream: becoming a designer.

-I have a wife and two little children who are my compass and my engine.
-Even though they drive me crazy at least five times a day, they make me always learn and rethink life’s essentials.
+My wife and my two little children are my compass and my engine.
+Even though they drive me crazy at least five times a day, they always make me learn and rethink life’s essentials.

-I love movies and traveling around the world, and, since right now, my role as a father and the COVID-19 prevent me from enjoying those as I would like, I have found a way of escape by gradually renovating and decorating the house we bought one year ago.
+I love movies, TV shows, fantasy books, and traveling around the world.
+But since right now, my role as a father and the COVID-19 prevent me from enjoying those as I would like, I have found a way of escape by gradually renovating and decorating the house we bought in 2019.
 It helps me clear my mind, work with my hands and apply my creativity in other ways.

 Great visuals can turn a good product into an excellent one